crunchie84/Deployment-Shepherd/README.md

     }
 ``

-All other things are just to help yourself (version? git-commit-sha?)
+All other things are just to help yourself (version? git-commit-sha?).
+Please do note that for this tool to be effective the branchName returned should match with the branchname format passed to this tool (`refs/heads/develop` vs `develop` will not work properly).

 # Repository